joelparkerhenderson/vision-statements-and-mission-statements/README.md

 https://www.scouting.org/

-To prepare every eligible youth in America to become a responsible, participating citizen and leader who is guided by the Scout Oath and Law.
+Vision: Prepare every eligible youth in America to become a responsible, participating citizen and leader who is guided by the Scout Oath and Law.

+Mission: To prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

 ## Capgemini